elm-city-craftworks/practicing-ruby-manuscripts/articles/v1/014-duck-typing.md

 ### Type Checking Techniques

-There are basically three ways to do type checking in Ruby, two of which are a form of duck typing, and one that is not.
+There are three common ways to do type checking in Ruby, two of which involve duck typing, and one that does not.
 Here's an example of the approach that does *not* involve duck typing.

 ```ruby
 def read_data(source)